[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 ④Postfix

-Postfix is a middleware that is often used when building a mail server, and its
+Postfix is middleware that is commonly used when building mail servers, and its

 Depending on the requirements, if you need to send and receive emails, it is often used in conjunction with Dovecot, which will be described later